W0lfEagle/ff-blog/src/pages/index.md

 subheading: Felicity Forsyth
 mainpitch:
   title: >-
-    Hi, my name is Felicity and I coach my clients to navigate transition and harness the power of change to craft a life brimming with purpose and possibility.
+    Navigate Transition.
+Harness the power of change.
+Craft a life brimming with possibility and purpose.
   description: >
     Change arrives in many forms.
 A simple desire for change is the ideal starting point for our work together - even if you don’t know exactly what that change might be.

-I also specialise in working with clients who have recently moved or experienced significant change in their lives.
+    Drawing on my own experiences, I specialise in working with clients who have recently moved or experienced significant change in their lives.
 description: >-
   Having lived and worked in over 7 different countries, I understand the unique